acmattos/tinymce-sample/README.md

      1 asset
        [0] ./node_modules/html-webpack-plugin/lib/loader.js!./src/index.html 279 bytes {0} [built]
 ```

-Check your results to see if they are similar to mine.
-If so, let's move to TinyMCE configuration.
+As you can see, bundle.\*.js file has no longer the same size as vendor.\*.js file.
+Your results must be similar to mine.
+Now it's time to set TinyMCE up.

+## TinyMCE Configuration
-Open tinymce.directive.html and type:
+1) Open *tinymce.directive.html* and type:
 ```
 <textarea ng-model="document"></textarea>
 ```
-Open tinymce.directive.js and type:
+2) Open *tinymce.directive.js* and type:
 ```
 import angular         from 'angular';
 import tinyMceTemplate from './tinymce.directive.html';